 Step 4: Branches and Rank.
 Discuss the different branches of the armed services.
 Explain the difference between commissioned officers and enlisted personnel.
 Discuss what is meant by the term "rank" and brainstorm a list of various ranks found in the different services.
-Go to http://www.defenselink.mil/specials/insignias/officers.html for more information on U.S. officer ranks and their ensignia.
+Go to https://veteran.com/military-ranks-insignia-charts/ for more information on U.S. officer ranks and their insignia, or scan the barcode on the left.

 Step 5: Becoming an Officer.
 Explain that an "enlisted person" refers to a member of the armed forces who ranks below a commissioned officer.
 However, many people who voluntarily enlisted in the armed forces became officers.
-There are several routes to become an officer.
+There are several routes to becoming an officer.
 Some of these include: